shadow-robot/common_resources/sr_utilities_common/README.md

 The above code will be executing an infinite loop until shutdown for the node is initiated.
 Then, before the node dies, the `clean_up` method will be executed.

 ## Watchdog
-A watchdog class that continuously runs specified check methods and informs user about any undesired behaviours.
+A watchdog class that continuously runs specified check methods and informs the user about any undesired behaviours.

 <p align="center">
     <img src="doc/watchdog.png">